Bit-Quill/opensearch-project-sql/docs/user/ppl/functions/datetime.rst

 DATEDIFF
 --------

-Usage: Calculates the difference of date part of given values.
-If first argument is time, today's date is used.
+Usage: Calculates the difference of date parts of given values.
+If the first argument is time, today's date is used.

 Argument type: DATE/DATETIME/TIMESTAMP/TIME, DATE/DATETIME/TIMESTAMP/TIME